 Your Rights Regarding Medical Information About You

 The HIPAA Privacy Rule provides individuals with rights in regards to their protected health information.
 If you have any questions regarding your patient rights or wish to make a patient rights request, please see the addresses listed at the end of this section.
-The request should be sent to the Patient Relations Department in the Ochsner Region where you were treated.
+The request should be sent to the Patient and Provider Advocacy Department in the Ochsner Region where you were treated.
 Under the HIPAA Privacy Rule, you have the following rights regarding medical information that we maintain about you:

 Right to Inspect and Copy.
 You have the right to inspect and request copies of medical information that may be used to make decisions about your care.
 Usually, this includes medical and billing records but does not include psychotherapy notes.